 Raising turkeys is around-the-clock work.
-Each year, approximately 240 million turkeys are raised on about 2,500 farms across the United States, many of which are family farms.
+In 2021, more than 216 million turkeys were raised on about 2,500 farms across the United States, many of which are family farms.
 NTF is working to amplify the hard work done by the men and women across the turkey industry to support America’s robust food supply.
 Read on to learn more about raising turkeys and the turkey production process in the United States.

 Broad-breasted White is the most commonly domesticated breed of turkey.
 This breed is raised to produce more breast meat and meatier thighs and is recognizable by their white feathers.
 Other variations, such as heritage turkeys, are also bred in niche markets.